 - Monitoring progress

 Can PAs specialize like doctors?

 Absolutely.
 If you’ve got a particular area of interest, such as family practice, dermatology, or rheumatology, you can choose to focus your career there.
+There are any number of physician assistant specialties.
 In fact, approximately two-thirds of physician assistants are found in sub-specialty areas including: